 - Increasing Potential for Tax Evasion.
-Such a high sales tax rate would undoubtedly lead many to evade the tax, possibly through trade and purchasing goods in other countries.
+One of the reasons Bush’s tax reform panel scrapped the FairTax idea was concern that a high sales tax rate would result in widespread tax evasion, possibly through trade and purchasing goods in other countries.

 - Making State Income a Bigger Burden.
-Though federal income tax would go away, state income tax would remain, and of course it would no longer be deductible against federal taxes.
-The effect would be a great burden on residents of high income tax states like California.
-Moreover, unless you live in a sales tax free state, like Oregon or New Hampshire, you could pay your state’s sales tax on top of the Fair Tax and on top of your state’s income tax.
-For a family living in Los Angeles making $100,000, this would be well over 40%!
+Though federal income tax would go away, state income tax would remain, and it would no longer be deductible against federal taxes.
+The effect would be a great burden on residents of high-income tax states like California and Hawaii.
+Moreover, unless you live in a sales-tax-free state, like Oregon or New Hampshire, you could pay your state’s sales tax on top of the FairTax — and on top of your state’s income tax.
+For a family living in Los Angeles making $100,000, that would be well over 40%!